Schedule An Appointment

 You may be required to wear a protective shield over your eyes for the first few nights following the procedure.
 We encourage you to wear dark eyeglasses if you experience sensitivity to bright lights.
 Post-operative corneal haze can result in glare at night from bright lights.
 Stable vision is normally achieved within one to six months.
 Most LASIK patients are able to return to work and other daily activities the day after the procedure.
 There is usually little to no postoperative discomfort after LASIK surgery and follow-up exams during recovery are required to ensure that your eyes heal properly.
 It is important to understand that while the risks of LASIK surgery and PRK are generally small, the exact healing response cannot be predicted in every individual.

-Between four days and two week after your PRK, your vision may be blurred and hazy, but the discomfort of the first few days should be minimal.
+Between two days and two weeks after your PRK, your vision may be blurred and hazy, but the discomfort of the first few days should be minimal.

 Between one and three months after your PRK, the new growth of epithelium over your treatment area will smooth and even out, producing clearer and clearer vision.